-Utilities — Once again, if you’re moving into a much larger space, watch your utility bills grow, too — particularly the heating and cooling costs.
+If you’re moving into a larger space than you’re used to, remember it means your utility bills will be larger as well, particularly the heating and cooling costs.
 If your utility company offers it, consider going on a plan that “equalizes” your bills over the course of the year so you’re always paying close to the same amount.
 It will make budgeting for utility expenses much easier.

-HOA — If you’re moving into a neighborhood with a homeowner’s association, there will be monthly or annual HOA membership fees.
+If you live in a neighborhood with a homeowner’s association, there will be monthly or annual HOA membership fees.
 There may also be fines assessed if you violate HOA rules, so be sure to learn what they are and stick to them to avoid paying the price.

 Your homeowners insurance should cover the cost of rebuilding and refurnishing your home.
 Most policies allow you to pay annually or month-to-month.
-You may gain some savings by paying for a full year up-front.
+You may be able to save a bit by paying for a full year up-front.
 Plus, you won’t run the risk of coverage lapsing due to a missed monthly premium payment.

-Property Taxes — This is another expense that will be new to you if you’ve never owned a home before.
 If it’s not already included in your house payment, you will receive an annual bill for property tax, which is determined by the county in which you live, and based on the assessed value of your home.
-It’s a good idea to save a little bit throughout the year to go toward your property taxes, so you don’t have to come up with the lump sum all at once.
+It’s a good idea to save a little bit throughout the year to go toward your property taxes, so you don’t have to come up with the full amount all at once.

 We recommend establishing an emergency savings account (separate from the home maintenance account) that’s strictly reserved for catastrophic events, including major home repairs.
-By having emergency savings as a safety net, you can avoid going into debt by having to charge a really big ticket item.
+By having emergency savings as a safety net, you can avoid going into debt by having to charge a big-ticket item.